KarolMajerczyk/Notebook/README.md

 For example, sumFibs(10) should return 10 because all odd Fibonacci numbers less than or equal to 10 are 1, 1, 3, and 5.

+function sumFibs(num) {
+let prevNumber = 0;
+let currNumber = 1;
+let result = 0;
+while (currNumber <= num) {
+if (currNumber % 2 !== 0) {
+result += currNumber;
+}
+currNumber += prevNumber;
+prevNumber = currNumber - prevNumber;
+}

+return result;
+}

+// test here
+sumFibs(4);

+A prime number is a whole number greater than 1 with exactly two divisors: 1 and itself.
+For example, 2 is a prime number because it is only divisible by 1 and 2.
+In contrast, 4 is not prime since it is divisible by 1, 2 and 4.

+Rewrite sumPrimes so it returns the sum of all prime numbers that are less than or equal to num.

 </details>

 <details><summary>JavaScript Algorithms and Data Structures Projects</summary>